 Try asking them what styles they’re interested in and see what they come up with!

-Depending on age, children can rock any hairstyle that suits them.
+Depending on their age, kids can wear any hairstyle that suits them.
 If you’re trying to get your child’s hair to retain length, protective styles like braids and twists are best for that purpose.

-Overall, what’s best for kids’ hair is what matches their personality the most.
+Overall, what’s best for your child’s hair is what suits their personality and lifestyle the most.

-Some kids are simple and would just like a ponytail, while others want something that will catch everyone’s attention.
-Some kids hate getting their hair done and will need something quick and simple that will satisfy them and their parents.
+Some kids are simple and would like a ponytail, while others want something that will catch everyone’s attention.
+Some kids hate getting their hair done and will need something quick and straightforward that will satisfy them and their parents.

 The Best Winter Hairstyles for Kids with Natural Hair